Chewing chewing gum

 - Many changes have since been made like adding flavours, making the flavour last longer and using an artificial gum made from rubber rather than chicle.

-We can now buy sugar-free gum, bubble gum which will make big bubbles, and people trying to stop smoking can use gum which has nicotine in it!
+- We can now buy sugar-free gum, bubble gum which will make big bubbles, and gluten-free gum, and people trying to stop smoking can use gum which has nicotine in it!

-- Nowadays a man made gum base is used in chewing gum in many places, but chicle is still used in some countries.
+Nowadays a man made gum base is used in chewing gum.

-- Glycerine and other vegetable oils keep the gum soft enough for chewing.
+- Glycerine (gli-ser-een) and other vegetable oils keep the gum soft enough for chewing.

 - Some gums are sweetened by sugar cane, beet sugar or corn syrup.
 Chewing these gums could cause tooth damage.